- Repository

 =head1 NAME

-bdf - Munin plugin to monitor disk space usage on an HP-UX machine
+df - Munin plugin to monitor disk usage

 =head1 APPLICABLE SYSTEMS